monogenea/objectTracker/README.md

 ### Video conversion and object detection

-- Create a `.mov` video recording and move it to the working directory
+- Create a `.MOV` video recording and move it to the working directory

 - Run `./init.sh <PATH_TO_MOV>` to create `input` and `output` directories, convert the `.MOV` video to `.mp4` and download the `YOLOv3` dependencies for OpenCV.
 Please note this script requires the following utilities:
     - `ffmpeg`, available [here](https://www.ffmpeg.org/download.html) for Linux, Windows and macOS